 Surfshark is much younger than our other top picks.
 But it is a VPN service that has grown incredibly in the 4 years since its launch.
 Surfshark has in impressive feature set (including excellent privacy and leak protection options), impressive speed thanks to adopting the WireGuard protocol, and the ability to unblock a huge number of streaming services.

-All this comes at a very low subscription price, especially when you consider that Surfshark allows an unlimited number of simultaneous connections.
+All this comes at a very low subscription price, especially when you consider that while most VPNs allow 5 or 6 simultaneous connections, Surfshark allows for unlimited simultaneous connections.

 Turn on CleanWeb to blocks ads, trackers, and malware domains before they reach your device.
 If this sounds familiar, it should.
 CleanWeb is very much like NordVPN's CyberSec.
 And like CyberSec, it is a great feature to have active whenever possible.

 Surfshark supports the OpenVPN and IKEv2 VPN protocols, with their strong AES-256-GCM encryption.
 They've also added WireGuard support with a double NAT privacy booster similar to NordVPN's solution.

 Like NordVPN, Surfshark has upgraded their network to run all their VPN servers in RAM-disk mode for enhanced security.
 Speaking of the server network, Surfshark's network contains 14 double-VPN server configurations.
 With this, your VPN traffic is passed through 2 different VPN servers, one after the other.
 These servers are usually physically located in 2 different countries.
 This MultiHop double-VPN feature encrypts your traffic twice, ensuring that not even the VPN server that feeds your traffic to/from the internet knows your actual IP address.

 For this review, we ran internet speed tests on this latest version of Surfshark, using the WireGuard protocol.
 We got some really impressive speed test results too, such as this cross-continent connection to a Surfshark server in New York.